Garrick's Temple to Shakespeare: Contents

 The temple's interior was furnished as a shrine to Shakespeare.
 It was dominated by a statue of the playwright commissioned by Garrick from the French Huguenot sculptor Louis-François Roubiliac at a cost of 300 guineas (£315, equivalent to approximately £32,000 now).
 Roubiliac chose to model the statue on the Chandos portrait of Shakespeare while Garrick himself is said to have posed for the sculpture.
 Its appearance is rather more reminiscent of Garrick than Shakespeare; it is said that the actor struck a pose and exclaimed, "Lo, the Bard of Avon!" to illustrate how he wanted Shakespeare to be portrayed.
 The statue's head was not to Garrick's satisfaction, and Roubiliac had to replace it with another, carved from a different type of marble.
 During Garrick's lifetime the statue was displayed in the temple.
-On his death it was willed to the British Museum, where it is still on display in the King's Library.
+On his death it was willed to the British Museum, where it was on display in the King's Library until 1998, when it was moved to the British Library.
 A copy of the statue, donated by the museum, is currently displayed in the temple.

 Garrick exhibited his collection of Shakespeare relics in the temple, including a chair made from a mulberry tree which had supposedly been planted by Shakespeare in the grounds of New Place, his house at Stratford upon Avon.
 The chair was designed by Hogarth, according to Walpole, and had a medal of Shakespeare carved into its backrest.
 The chair survives and is today owned by the Folger Shakespeare Library in Washington, D.C.
 Other items on display included various personal effects of Shakespeare such as "an old leather glove, with pointed fingers and blackened metal embroidery", a dagger and "a signet ring with W.S. on it."
 The collection was sold and dispersed on the death of Garrick's widow; he had collected so much Shakespearean memorabilia that it took ten days to auction it all.